 To get started on the path to compliance, DIB companies need to determine if they are handling CUI.
 Once they determine where they are and what type of information they are handling, they should determine the gaps between where they are and where they want to be and create a POAM for how to get to where you are supposed to be.

 For companies handling very basic information, they only need to get to a level 1.
 For others who are handling CUI, the process is more involved.
 They need to determine if their whole organization needs to be level 3 compliant or if an enclave approach is more appropriate, whereby only part of their company needs to embrace a compliance solution.

 However, until there is final guidance from the CMMC-AB around the certification process, no MSP can guarantee you will meet CMMC criteria.
 While it’s clear that there are known controls for each level, it is not known how in-depth those controls will need to be to pass the audit and obtain the certification.
 But, by starting to prepare now, early adopter will most likely only need to make minor changes to their processes, ensuring they can be first in line for their certification audit.

 The new CMMC framework will better arm the DoD in its efforts to defend against cyberattacks that threaten U.S. advantages in the military, technological and commercial realms.
 CMMC’s implementation is on the fast track, and whether your company can continue to work with the DoD will be determined by whether it can achieve the appropriate CMMC maturity level for the contract you seek.

-Check out PreVeil’s new CMMC white paper that goes into depth on the DoD’s new cybersecurity principles and provides insight into how PreVeil can put you on the path to CMMC compliance.
-Download here.
+Check out PreVeil’s new CMMC whitepaper that goes into depth on the DoD’s new cybersecurity principles and provides insight into how PreVeil’s advanced, easy to use, end-to-end encrypted email and file sharing can put you solidly on the path to CMMC compliance.
+For a free consultation, contact us.